You’ve done the work. You’re certified (or getting there), you’ve coached real humans, and now you’re ready to get in front of more clients.

 How long does it take to get clients from a coaching marketplace?

 This depends on the platform and niche.
 On consumer-focused platforms, you might get inquiries within weeks.
-Enterprise platforms like CoachHub might take months before you’re matched with your first client, but these are higher paying.
+Enterprise platforms like CoachHub might take months before you’re matched.

 How much does CoachHub pay coaches?